elixir-europe/rdmkit/pages/tool_assembly/fairtracks_assembly.md

 a search and curation engine for genomic tracks.
 {%tool "trackfind" %} supports crawling of the {%tool "track-hub-registry" %} and other data portals to fetch track metadata, that can be accessed through hierarchical browsing or by search queries both through a web-based user interface and as a RESTful API.
-TrackFind supports advanced SQL-based queries that can be easily built in the user interface.
+TrackFind supports advanced SQL-based queries that can be easily built into the user interface.

 Additional tools that comprise the core of the FAIRtracks ecosystem are the [metadata validation](https://fairtracks.net/services/?category=Core%20services&tags%5B0%5D=Metadata%20validation) and the